HelloCyberWorld/HedgeCrypt/README.md

     `http://localhost:8000/admin`

 Type the username and password and you'll get redirected to the admin page, where you can do whatever you want.

+# What's next 🚀

+A lot of thingzzzz ...
+Comments ain't wor'king atm, the search page is not totally working, I want to add login and account management